michhar/azureml-keras-yolov3-custom/README.md

 Next, we can test the inferencing process with the ONNX runtime (ensure conversion worked correctly) and benchmark seconds per inference event as in the example below, where `--image` is your own image.

-Example:  `python onnx_inference.py --model-local carsv1-2class-tiny-yolov3.h5 --image cars_and_trucks.jpg`
+Example:  `python onnx_inference.py --model-local carsv1-2class-tiny-yolov3.h5 --anchors-path custom_anchorst.txt --classes-path custom_classes.txt --conf 0.5 --image cars_and_trucks.jpg`

 ## Kudos